Bahrain–United Kingdom relations

-Bilateral relations exist between Kingdom of Bahrain and the United Kingdom of Great Britain and Northern Ireland.
+Bahrain–United Kingdom relations are the bilateral relations between Bahrain and the United Kingdom.
 Bahrain has an embassy in London and the United Kingdom is one of only four European countries to maintain an embassy in Manama.
 Bahrain gained independence from the United Kingdom in 1971 and has since maintained strong diplomatic, military and trade relations.

 History

 Early treaties

 At the beginning of the nineteenth century, Britain, then the dominant power in the region, was attempting to end piracy in the Persian Gulf to secure maritime trading routes to its East India Company in the Indies.
 In 1805, the ruling House of Khalifa offered to support Britain against Persians in exchange for occasional help by British gunships.
 Their request was backed by the British Resident in Muscat, but the Government of India rejected it.
 In 1816, the British Political Resident, William Bruce signed an unofficial agreement with Al Khalifa in which Britain was to remain neutral in the war between Oman and Bahrain.
 Four years later, Bruce refused to guarantee a truce agreement between Bahrain and Oman.

 In 1820, Britain signed the General Maritime Treaty with tribal chiefs of the Persian Gulf, including Al Khalifa (at their request).
 By signing this treaty, Britain recognised Al Khalifa as "legitimate" rulers of Bahrain.
 In 1822, Britain peacefully prevented an imminent war between Bahrain and Oman.
 Between 1820 and 1850, Al Khalifa repeatedly tried to persuade British authorities to provide full protection to Bahrain against external threats, but without avail.
 Britain wanted Bahrain to remain an independent state.
 The situation changed in 1859–60, when the Khalifa ruler appealed to the Persians and Ottomans to provide protection, and in 1861 blockaded Al-Hasa, a coastal oasis in Eastern Arabia.
 This prompted the British in 1861 to force the ruler to sign a Perpetual Truce of Peace and Friendship; under its terms the ruler of Bahrain was not to engage in "prosecution of war, piracy and slavery at sea" and Britain was to provide maritime protection.
 The treaty also recognised the Khalifa ruler as an "independent ruler".